AlanFord/ZapMeNot/docs/_sources/graphics.rst.txt

     # display a model
     myModel.display()

-Provided you are using a an operating system with graphics capability (i.e. not just a console) ZapMeNot will display something similar to the following graphic.
-In this example the source is a point source shown in red, the detector is shown in yellow, and two shields are shown in blue.
+Provided you are using a computer and an operating system with a reasonably-modern graphics capability (i.e. not just a console) ZapMeNot will display something similar to the following graphic.
+In this example the source
+is a point source shown in red, the detector is shown in yellow, and two shields are shown in blue.